Meet Alastor

 Meet Blue

-Blue is a 12-year-old Indian Ringneck sugar baby who has made his way back to the bird farm, quickly becoming a fan favorite.
+Blue is a sugar baby who has made his way back to the bird farm, quickly becoming a fan favorite.
 You can often hear him saying phrases like “Peek-a-boo,” “Gimme a kiss,” “What’cha doin’?” and “Meow.”
 If you’ve noticed that his feathers are sparse around his neck, it’s due to a bacterial infection he developed in 2023.
-Although we rushed him to the vet, the irritation caused him to pick at the area, turning it into a habit similar to nail-biting.
-We’ve been actively working to break him of this habit ever since.
+Although it was treated, the irritation caused him to pick at the area, turning it into a habit similar to nail-biting.
+We’ve been actively working to break him of this habit ever since, but he prefers to show off his bare neck.
+He loves reflective surfaces and will talk up a storm if you show him your phone!

 About Indian Ringneck Parakeets